zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-remove-vm.md

 1. Go to your VM and select **Overview**.
 1. Select **Stop**.
     - You know your VM is deallocated when the status changes to *Stopped (deallocated)*.
-    - At this point in the process, the VM is still associated with the capacity reservation group.
+    - At this point in the process, the VM is still associated to the capacity reservation group.
 This association is reflected in the `virtualMachinesAssociated` property of the capacity reservation.
 1. Select **Configuration**.
 1. Set the **Capacity Reservation group** value to **None**.
-    - The VM is no longer associated with the capacity reservation group.
+The VM is no longer associated to the capacity reservation group.

 ### [CLI](#tab/cli1)